-Gynecomastia Treatment and Male Chest Sculpting
+Gynecomastia Surgery - NJ Treatment Options for Male Chest Sculpting

 At William Franckle, MD, FACS, we handle a broad range of surgical procedures dealing with both the face and body.
 One of our more common procedures is male breast reduction surgery necessitated by gynecomastia.
 Below, you can find more information on gynecomastia and what you can expect before, during, and after male chest sculpting.

 Gynecomastia is the medical term for enlarged breasts in men.
 Approximately 15 million males in the United States experience gynecomastia at any given time.
 It can be found in either one breast or both, and it can sometimes cause a noticeable imbalance in the size of the breasts.
 Though it is often a painless condition, men who suffer from it may experience feelings of embarrassment or shyness.

 Male Chest Sculpting Surgical Procedures

 Fortunately, there are techniques already developed that can reduce the excess fat or breast tissue from the chest.
 Dr. Franckle performs male chest sculpting by utilizing excision, liposuction, and a combination of both to reshape the chest into a more natural and masculine form.